sul-dlss-deprecated/geohydra/README.md

     % bundle exec bin/accession.rb druid1 [druid2 druid3...]

-To upload the druid packages to PostGIS, use:
+To upload the druid packages to PostGIS, you will need `shp2pgsql` then use:

     % bundle exec bin/loader_postgis.rb druid1 [druid2 druid3...]